philhosophy/reveal_project/tea-ceremony.md

 **Click 1:**
 **Initiates:**
 - **MC prompt:** “The groom will now say a few words of appreciation to his parents.”
-- **Live Action:** Phil delivers his short poem/speech and performs the kowtow.
+- **Live Action:** Phil delivers his short poem/speech and couple kowtows.

 **Click 2:**
 **Initiates:**